-DevPartner uses the Hungarian naming analyzer in a code review when the Hungarian option is selected from the Naming analysis to use list on the General Options property page (Figure 3-14 on page 54).
+DevPartner uses the Hungarian naming analyzer in a code review when the Hungarian option is selected from the Naming analysis to use list on the General Options property page (Figure 3-14 on page 56).
 DevPartner also uses the currently selected name set.
-When a code review is started, the naming analyzer evaluates scope-level prefixes and datatype prefixes for every variable in the code.
-If applicable, it makes recommendations consistent with the name set (Default preferred) and displays the naming results on the Naming pane (Figure 3-9 on page 48) following the code review.
+When you start a code review, the naming analyzer evaluates scope-level prefixes and datatype prefixes for every variable in the code.
+If applicable, DevPartner makes recommendations consistent with the name set (Default preferred) and displays the naming results on the Naming pane (Figure 3-9 on page 50) following the code review.